waldirio/hbi-axe/README.md

 Let's start.

 ## ## Start Attention Point
-If you have python 3 on your system, virtual environment is not required, instead you can just download the script and use it.
+If you have python 3 and two additional packages on your system, `python3-urllib3` and `python3-requests`, virtual environment is not required, instead you can just download the script and use it.
 Simple like that! :-)

 ```
 # python <tab> <tab>